 Consider your best friend.
 How, precisely, are you in relationship with him or her?
 You may work together and have shared hobbies, but primarily, you know your friend through his words.
 Your conversations and every verbal interaction are essential to your friendship.

 Sure, there is much about him that isn’t verbal—his character, talents, personality—but even then, most of what you know about his character, talents, and personality is known to you because of what he has said to you over the years.

 You wouldn’t try to separate your friend from his words.
 They are distinct entities, yes.
 But they go hand-in-hand.

 The Importance of the Question, Revisited

-And so we return to the question, “Is it possible to idolize the Bible?”
-The answer is a resounding, “No.” Prioritizing the Bible in our lives is far from idolatry.
+So we return to the question, “Is it possible to idolize the Bible?”
+The answer is a resounding, “No.” Prioritizing the Bible is far from idolatry.
 Prioritizing the Bible is prioritizing God’s voice to us, and thus God himself.

 This is where I’d like to ask the author quoted earlier: How can you and I “cultivate a day to day relationship with God incarnate” apart from the Scriptures?
 How can we separate Christ and his voice to such an extent that we can set one against the other or claim that listening to his voice can become an idol?
 If the Bible is how Jesus speaks to us, how can we grow in relationship with Christ without emphasizing listening to him through his very Word?